E-commerce

 • Avoid orphan pages.

-• Bring strategic pages to the forefront for priority queries.
+• Surface strategic pages for priority queries.

 A common mistake in e-commerce SEO is publishing product pages that are too thin, too close to the supplier’s content, or too similar to one another.
 A simple product name, a few visuals, and two lines of description are not always enough to stand out, especially in competitive catalogs.